-22 In this sense, the current analysis is similar to that of Kempchinsky (1986, 2009) and Bianchi (2001), which attribute obviation to the presence of a special operator/functional head within the appropriate syntactic domain.
+$^{22}$ This analysis is somewhat similar to that of Kempchinsky (1986, 2009) and Bianchi (2001), which attribute obviation to the presence of a special operator/functional head within the appropriate syntactic domain.
 The difference is that, unlike those accounts, I do not require any binding principles distinct from Condition B or assuming that the operator itself functions as the antecedent.

-23 This raises the question of why there is no equivalent of (50b) with directives.
-This could be due to the anaphor agreement effect (Rizzi 1990, Woolford 1999); i.e. anaphora being absent in contexts that trigger agreement on the verb-in the case of Slovenian, the subject.
-This is independently supported by the fact that Slovenian categorically lacks nominative anaphoric and reciprocal elements.
+$^{23}$ A configuration comparable to (50b), where PRO would bind a subject anaphor, is unavailable in Slovenian directives due to the lack of subject anaphors.
+This could be attributed either to: (i) the anaphor agreement effect (Rizzi 1990, Woolford 1999); i.e. anaphora being absent in contexts that trigger agreement on the verb (in Slovenian, the subject must agree with the verb), or (ii) the fact that Slovenian categorically lacks nominative anaphoric and reciprocal elements.